 After getting a high school diploma or GED, most wind techs go to technical school to get certificates in wind energy technology.
 Some choose to earn an associate’s degree.
 After schooling, they usually receive one year of on-the-job training related to the specific wind turbines they will maintain and service.
 While not necessary, internships and professional certification improve job marketability.

 7. Sheet Metal Workers

 Sheet metal workers specialize in heating, ventilation, and air-conditioning systems (HVAC).
-They work both in shops and on job sites and are currently seeing job growth of 8% between 2018 and 2028, according to the Bureau of Labor Statistics.
-With a median salary of $50,400 annually, you’ve got good prospects for earning a living and supporting others early on.
+They work both in shops and on jobsites and are currently seeing job growth of 4% between 2020 and 2030, according to BLS.

 Once you get a high school diploma or GEO, expect to do a 4- to 5-year apprenticeship to learn your trade.
 While optional, certifications like one from the American Welding Society can help job prospects.

 If you’re looking for careers in construction that are more physical in nature, glaziers have a promising path ahead of them.
 Glaziers install glass in windows, storefronts, and other displays, often using their technical knowledge and creative skills to fit panes to unique spaces or design solutions for specific specs.